Geometric optics approximation for the Einstein vacuum equations: Statement of the results

-hold even for small $\lambda$, as well as the time of existence equal to 1.
-From this perspective, the restriction $\lambda\in(0,\lambda_0]$ with $\lambda_0$ potentially very small is meaningless and only plays a role in the improvement of one of our bootstrap assumptions (see Proposition \ref{prop BA F n+1}). \item The tensor $g^{(2)}$ also satisfies polarization conditions similar to \eqref{pola F1 theo} but with complicated RHS depending on $g^{(1)}$.
-See Section \ref{section polarization tensors} for more details. \item The generalised wave condition defining our gauge has a complicated expression and we choose not to present it in Theorem \ref{theo main}.
-In particular, it depends on the exact ansatz for $g_\lambda$ and the coupling between the transport equations for the waves and the wave equation for the remainder.
-See Section \ref{section generalised wave condition} for its exact expression. \item The oscillating terms in \eqref{ansatz theo} depend on the phase $\frac{u_0}{\lambda}$, where $u_0$ is the solution of the \textit{background} eikonal equation, i.e \eqref{eq u0}.
+where $(t,x)\in [0,1]\times \R^3$. \item The exact expression of the ansatz for $g_\lambda$ is given in Section \ref{section high-frequency metric}.
+Compared to \eqref{ansatz theo}, we will then describe precisely the oscillating behaviour of each $g^{(i)}$ for $i=1,2$, i.e give a finite frequency decomposition.
+Note that in Theorem \ref{theo main} we already give the frequency decomposition of $g^{(1)}$, that is $g^{(1)}=\cos\left(\frac{u_0}{\lambda}\right)F^{(1)}$. \item As explained in depth in the introduction, our main goal is to consider the high-frequency limit, that is $\lambda\to0$.
+From this perspective, the restriction $\lambda\in(0,\lambda_0]$ with $\lambda_0$ potentially very small is meaningless and only plays a role in the improvement of one of the bootstrap assumptions (see Proposition \ref{prop BA F n+1}). \item The generalised wave condition defining our gauge has a complicated expression and we choose not to present it in Theorem \ref{theo main}.
+In particular, it depends on the exact ansatz for $g_\lambda$ and the coupling between the transport equations for the waves and the wave equation for the remainder in \eqref{ansatz theo}.
+See Section \ref{section GWC et PC} for its exact expression. \item The tensor $g^{(2)}$ also satisfies polarization conditions similar to \eqref{pola F1 theo} but with RHS depending on $g^{(1)}$.
+See Section \ref{section GWC et PC} for their exact expressions. \item The oscillating terms in \eqref{ansatz theo} depend on the phase $\frac{u_0}{\lambda}$, where $u_0$ is the solution of the background eikonal equation, i.e \eqref{eq u0}.
 We emphasize the fact that we don't solve the eikonal equation for the metric $g_\lambda$, as in \cite{Huneau2018} but as opposed to \cite{Luk2020}.
-This would require the construction of a null foliation in 3+1 dimensions and hence would complicate our proof. \end{itemize}
+This would require the construction of a null foliation in 3+1 dimension and hence would complicate our proof. \end{itemize}